RichardBack/PetHotelManagement/README.md

 Welcome to my ePortfolio!
 This document provides an overview of the key projects developed throughout the Computer Science program at Southern New Hampshire University.
 The projects included here showcase the skills acquired in **software engineering and design**, **algorithms and data structures**, and **databases**.

 This portfolio reflects my journey through computer science, emphasizing technical expertise, problem-solving, and adaptability.
 It highlights proficiency in multiple programming languages, application of software engineering principles, and ability to create innovative real-world solutions.
-Together, these projects illustrate my growth as a developer and readiness to excel in computer science field.
+Together, these projects illustrate my growth as a developer and readiness to excel in the computer science field.

 ### This portfolio includes: